Miki Monrás: GP3 Series

 2010 saw Monrás move to the GP3 Series, competing for MW Arden, the team that is backed by Formula One Red Bull Racing's driver Mark Webber.
 He joined Michael Christensen at the team.

 Formula Two

 In 2011, Monrás moved again to the FIA Formula Two Championship.
 He achieved two podiums including one win at his first race weekend at Silverstone, taking pole position in the same race he won.
 He finished the championship in fourth.

-Due to funding issues he was unable to compete in single-seaters in 2012 and sampled GT's in the Blancpain Endurance Series and tested with Audi Sport and Atech GP, but a full-time seat didn't materialise.
+Due to funding issues, Monrás was unable to compete in single-seaters in 2012 and sampled GT's in the Blancpain Endurance Series and tested with Audi Sport and Atech GP, but a full-time seat didn't materialise.
 Monrás transitioned into driver coaching and team management with the AV Formula team owned by his manager, Adrián Vallés – and left motorsport in 2017 and currently works in Real Estate.